decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 }
 ```

 - **next** - REQUIRED.
-The DID of the party to send the attached message to.
+The identifier of the party to send the attached message to.
 - **attachments** - REQUIRED.
 The DIDComm message(s) to send to the party indicated in the `next` body attribute.
 This content should be encrypted for the next recipient.

 When the internal message expires, it's a good idea to also include an expiration for forward message requests.
 Include the `expires_time` header with the appropriate value.

-[TODO: describe use of the `attn` field, and explain why it's an important construct that allows us to encrypt to all (cryptographic route) but deliver just to the agent most likely to be interested (network route).

-[TODO: further revise the following paragraph to clarify that either a key or a DID might be used.
-Each possibility makes certain tradeoffs, and may be appropriate in certain cases.
-Keys may be fragile in the face of rotation, and they require a lot of knowledge/maintenance cost for the external mediator.
-However, DID key references and DIDs may introduce some complications in how the recipient proves control of a DID (a requirement for security, but also a privacy eroder).]

-For most external mediators, the value of the `next` field is likely to be a DID, not a key.
-However... (see previous TODO note).
-This hides details about the internals of a sovereign domain from external parties.
-The sender will have had to multiplex encrypt for all relevant recipient keys, but doesn't need to know how routing happens to those keys.
-The mediator and the receiver may have coordinated about how distribution to individual keys takes place (see [RFC 0211: Route Coordination](https://github.com/hyperledger/aries-rfcs/blob/master/features/0211-route-coordination/README.md)), but that is outside the scope of concerns of this protocol.
+The value of the `next` field is typically a DID.
+However, it may also be a key, for the last hop of a route.
+The `routingKeys` array in the `serviceEndpoint` portion of a DID doc allow a party to list keys that should receive inbound communication, with encryption multiplexed so any of the keys can decrypt.
+This supports a use case where Alice wants to process messages on any of several devices that she owns.
+Identifiers other than DIDs may also be used in internal routing implementations that are outside the scope of the standardization targeted by this spec.

 The attachment(s) in the `attachments` field are able to use the full power of DIDComm attachments, including features like instructing the receiver to download the payload content from a CDN.